 Especially if you’re locked into a B2B product or service, you’re going to be looking at stand-alone webinar solutions to frame your product perfectly and get the most out of your attendees’ attention.

 Webinars themselves have a pre-registration process involving a registration page, a landing screen, often multiple webinar hosts, live chat, and breakout rooms to accommodate more than 100 attendees engagingly.
+Ensuring your webinar's success in the B2B sector also involves implementing measures to protect your sensitive data throughout the registration and engagement process.

-If you’re just now getting your feet wet and you’ve thought to yourself "ok how come I haven’t heard of this if it’s so great?" – then you should know that there is a whole world of this kind of stuff going on every day.
+If you’re just now getting your feet wet and you’ve thought to yourself "OK how come I haven’t heard of this if it’s so great?" – then you should know that there is a whole world of this kind of stuff going on every day.

 Online live events are kind of in the limelight these days because of public health concerns – but they’ve definitely been going on since the late 90's.